Transparency Statement on Human Trafficking and Modern Slavery (in compliance with the Modern Slavery Act 2015 (the "Act"))

 1.1 Our business is about providing responsible legal and other professional services to enable our clients to manage and address business risks.
 A commitment to behaving responsibly is at our core and it extends to everything we do, and to those with whom we interact.

 1.2 We operate as a global business through Pinsent Masons LLP (head-quartered in London) and affiliated entities that practise under the name 'Pinsent Masons' or a name that incorporates those words.
 Pinsent Masons LLP and affiliated entities are also regulated by the appropriate regulatory body in the other jurisdictions in which they operate.
-We have over 3000 people working in different jurisdictions.
+We have around 3,200 people working in different jurisdictions.
 Details of our corporate structure and where we operate can be found on our main website - Legal Notices.

 1.3 Pinsent Masons LLP and its subsidiary Pinsent Masons Services Limited meet the criteria in section 54 of the Act and are therefore required to prepare a slavery and human trafficking statement.
 This Transparency Statement covers both entities.